r33zA/Ford-Everest/EVEREST_PID_TESTING.md

 | --- | --- | --- |
 | `EVEREST_DPF_SOOT_055D_DIV64` | Shelved / removed from active default | It responds, but it does not match the vehicle dashboard DPF/exhaust-filter level closely enough.
 Keep the observation in research notes only until the underlying meaning is proven. |

-## Important note — transmission-temperature comparison
+## Important note — transmission-temperature scaling decision

-There is no confirmed universal SAE Mode 01 transmission-fluid-temperature PID proven for this Everest in our testing.
-The added “generic/common” comparison is the older div16 interpretation of the same TCM response `7E1 221E1C`, placed under `Transmission.Generic` so it is easy to compare against the Everest 5/72 scaling.
-In other words: useful comparison, not gospel.
-Tiny disclaimer gremlin defeated.
+Both transmission-temperature signals use the same TCM response `7E1 221E1C`; only the scaling differs.
+A Pelican drive-session comparison showed the div16 value warming and operating in a more plausible range when compared with coolant temperature, engine oil temperature, vehicle speed/load, and normal 10-speed automatic behaviour.
+For now, `EVEREST_TRANS_TEMP_1E1C_DIV16` is the preferred Everest candidate and `EVEREST_TRANS_TEMP_1E1C_5_72` is retained only as a comparison / legacy scaling value.

+Still validate against FORScan or factory scan-tool transmission-fluid-temperature data when available.
+Tiny disclaimer gremlin remains under supervision.

 ## Sanity-check snapshot